LakshyaKhatri/Assistant/README.md

 * It can play songs for you.
 * Don't you know what day is today?
 Ask your Assistant then.
 * Not Satisfyied?
 You can add your own functionalities too.
-* And Assistant is not married yet!
+* And, Assistant is not married yet!

 ## Demo
+Click to play video:

 [![Demo](https://github.com/LakshyaKhatri/Assistant/blob/master/assets/demo_thumbnail.png)](https://www.youtube.com/watch?v=dVjXoSZKHDs&t=6s)
 ## Dependencies
 * Currently Assistant works only on *Windows 10* version of windows platform.